Create 'official' C API documentation on ruby-doc.org

 bugtracker, solely for documentation-related issues (rather than bug,

 feature or misc).
 But anyway, I do not want to digress too much from your

 thread, so in general I agree to your statements in regards to improving

 the C API documentation in the long run.

-Updated by v0dro (Sameer Deshmukh) over 1 year ago
+Updated by v0dro (Sameer Deshmukh) almost 2 years ago

 hsbt (Hiroshi SHIBATA) what do you think about writing the docs within C API files like